by Sasha Alyson

 Globally, 2017: “Turning a molehill into a mountain?
 How reading curricula are failing the poor worldwide,” Helen Abadzi, Prospects journal, 27 March, 2017

-6. To be clear, the U.N. and aid industry have never called for rote-based schooling.
+6. To be clear, the U.N. and aid industry never call for rote-based schooling.
 Just the opposite.
 The “child-centered classroom” is one of their mantras.
 But in diverse countries around the world, in circumstances entirely different from what is familiar to top U.N. officials, the U.N.’s one-size-fits-all policies made this happen.
+Ill-prepared school systems had no other way to deal with the increasing enrollment numbers.
 Further, it was easily predictable, and was often reported as it took place.
-If good-hearted Joe guzzles half a bottle of gin, then speeds through town whle singing a song about safe driving and kills three pedestrians, he’s still a criminal.
+If good-hearted Joe guzzles half a bottle of gin, then speeds through town while singing a song about safe driving and kills three pedestrians, he’s still a criminal.

 8. Often money causes the problem by attracting the wrong people.
 An Economist story (8 June 2017) about failing schools in India reported that public schoolteachers often earn more than ten times the median local salary, yet “half of fifth-grade pupils (ten-year-olds) cannot read a story designed for second-graders.”

-The author: Sasha Alyson has been active in literacy and education work since 2006.
-He posts regularly about how development projects frequently undermine the countries they claim to help.
+The author: Sasha Alyson has been active in literacy and education work in Laos since 2006.
+He posts regularly about how aid undermines the countries it claims to help.